 The Conservation at Work document highlights some of the recent projects completed by GOABC and our members.

-GOABC advocates for science-based wildlife management and wants decision-makers to value wildlife and their habitat in land use decisions.
+The GOABC advocates for science-based wildlife management and wants decision-makers to value wildlife and their habitat in land-use decisions.
 There are many factors to consider and decisions are often made to grow the economy but if we put a higher value on wildlife, including grizzly bears, we will see their population continue to be healthy and grow.

 Guide outfitters often live within their guide territory and have extensive knowledge on habitat conditions, predator-prey relationships, and the overall ecosystem in which they operate.
-We believe in sustainable use and are often witness the changes in species populations first.
+We believe in sustainable use and are often the first to witness the changes in species populations.
 Our on-the-ground knowledge indicates that the grizzly bear populations are healthy and growing.
 We are seeing bears in greater densities in areas where we have not seen them in generations.

-There are many opinions on how government manages bears in British Columbia but if they continue to make good science-based decisions on how grizzly bears are managed, grizzly bears will continue to thrive in our province.
+There are many opinions on how government manages bears in British Columbia but if they continue to make good science-based decisions, grizzly bears will continue to thrive in our province.

 The province contracted Al Gorely, Triangle Resources Inc., to develop a Moose Enhancement and Recovery Strategy.
 Our paper is designed to complement the Gorley paper and help set regional objectives within the provincial framework to focus on moose recovery.